luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/03-new-mental-ware.md

 ### Auto Backup

 Your digitized ego is automatically backed up via the mesh to a predetermined secure storage server every 48 hours.
 This interval can be changed, but it is rarely done more frequently given the bandwidth requirements.
-The backup transmission uses quantum cryptography (the same as quantum farcasters, ▶336, EP2) and may not be intercepted and decoded unless the quantum keys used in the exchange are somehow acquired.
+The backup transmission uses quantum cryptography (the same as [quantum farcasters](../../../16/16-comms-and-mesh-gear.md#quantum-farcasters), _EP2_) and may not be intercepted and decoded unless the quantum keys used in the exchange are somehow acquired.

 ### Brain Box